SPoint42/codehackademy-demolabs/README.md

 * Dependency with a known CVE,

-* Take SessionID from cookie and trace SessionID in log,
+* Take SessionID from client cookie and trace association between User and SessionID in application log,

+* Use "referer" HTTP request header information for authorization decision,

 * Use weak hash algorithm for password hashing.